 What are Terminal Infrastructure Fees?

 Infrastructure fees are levied by stevedores in Australian ports.
 Stevedores are essentially the workers responsible for loading and unloading ships.
 The fees are payable to firms carrying containers to and from terminals (terminal operators).

 These access fees are a means for terminal operators to recover scaling costs, like port rents, taxes and council rates, maintenance fees, labour rates and electricity bills.

 These infrastructure access and usage charges provide ongoing investment in infrastructure that will increase efficiency and allow ports to receive even bigger vessels.
 As well as this, the funds obtained will sustain structural changes to some terminal operators’ revenue models.
 More recently, some terminal operators take the view that infrastructure fees are an appropriate and necessary method to restructure the way stevedores earn their revenue.

 The Hikes To Fees

-Over the last two years, the transport and logistics landscape has been highly impacted by the way these fees have been levied.
+Over the last three years, the transport and logistics landscape has been highly impacted by the way these fees have been levied.
 There has been an ongoing rise to fees by the leading industry operators, pushing other key players to follow the lead.
 The latest ACCC stevedore monitoring report states that by 2017-18, infrastructure fees were raising $100 million for terminal operators and are expected to top $180 million in 2018-19.

 These fees continue to rise with little transparency or at a minimum industry consultation.
 For that reason, they have seen calls for regulation of the container terminal sector.